dwaite498/DavidWaite.github.io/_portfolio/Blocjams.md

 Learning Outcomes
 -----
-In this project I was learning about the Angular
+In this project I was learning about the Angular framework and the basics of how it works.
+The frontend aspect of programming was something I struggled with

 The scenario for this project is that a client requested a music player app that was quick and responsive and allowed users to select from a list of albums and then select a song from inside the album.